smazzin/jhausotter/content/contact.md

 layout: single
 ---

-Are you a business or local business wanting to increase your online web presence or wanting to **show up on Google**?
+## Are you a business or local business wanting to increase your online web presence or wanting to show up on Google?

 Fill out the form below and I will try my best to respond to your email ASAP.